In this week’s issue… Buckley exits Hartford – Ottawa’s “Bear” hibernates – Vermont FM seeks state-line hop – Mets add

-You can get your very own 2015 calendar for just $19.
-Click here to order one!
+Click here to order your very own 2015 calendar for just $19.

 Please go through every option — “Add a Pen and Bag,” “Add a 2014 Calendar,” etc., to add the calendar to your cart.

 (Shipping applies to all of these combinations.
 So does sales tax if you live in New York State.)